shilpaalwar/SY_CoinMapUIAutomationProject-/README.md

 prerequisites -
 1. Java 1.8 (min) should be installed on machine
 2. Environment Variable JAVA_HOME and MAVEN_HOME should be setup
+3. Download chromedriver.exe. exe must be compatible with the chrome version installed in your machine.

 Installing
 How/where to download your program